ws-garcia/VBA-CSV-interface/docs/examples/importation-examples.md

-	filePath = "C:\Demo_Headed_400k_records.csv" 'Change this to suit your needs Set CSVix = New CSVinterface 'Create new instance Call CSVix.OpenConnection(fileName) 'Open a physical connection to the CSV file CSVix.QuotingMode = All 'Alter behavior for escaped files CSVix.EscapeChar = DoubleQuotes 'Specify that all fields need to be escaped.
+	filePath = "C:\Demo_Headed_400k_records.csv" 'Change this to suit your needs Set CSVix = New CSVinterface 'Create new instance Call CSVix.OpenConnection(fileName) 'Open a physical connection to the CSV file CSVix.QuotingMode = QuotationMode.All 'Alter behavior for escaped files CSVix.EscapeToken = EscapeTokens.DoubleQuotes 'Specify that all fields need to be escaped.
 	Call CSVix.ImportFromCSV 'Import data
 	Call CSVix(MyArray) 'Dumps the data to array
 	Set CSVix = Nothing 'Terminate the current instance